- SaaS (software as a service) delivers applications over the internet so users can easily connect to and use cloud-based apps.

-SaaS, an abbreviation of software as a service, is a method of software delivery through which end users can access and use an application remotely via Internet browsers.
-An SaaS vendor houses and maintains the hardware that runs the application.
+Software as a service is a software-delivery method that lets end users access and use applications remotely via their internet browsers.
+SaaS vendors house and maintain the hardware that runs these applications.

 The history of SaaS

-Software as a service dates back to the 1960s when the first cloud computing ideas began to formulate.
-Through the lack of technological advances, the execution of this idea was quite limited in availability to end users.
-It wasn’t until the 1990s that the use of SaaS truly began to mature and adequate support measures were put into effect.
-Companies like Salesforce began offering their pinnacle services, a customer relationship management application, through the SaaS model.
+Software as a service dates back to the 1960s, when the first cloud computing ideas began to formulate.
+Due to the lack of adequate technology, access to this kind of software was limited.
+In the 1990s, SaaS usage began to mature, and adequate support and security measures were implemented.
+Companies began offering critical software via SaaS; for example, Salesforce began offering its flagship service, customer relationship management (CRM) software, through the SaaS model.

-Enterprise software businesses were nervous to purchase SaaS, due largely to data security risks and even the certainty of long-term services.
-With the turn of the millennium, software as a service holds significant traction in the enterprise software market.
-SaaS vendors prove yearly that they can grow revenue and customer base through a subscription licensing model as opposed to the more traditional single-use license.
+Today, software as a service holds significant market share in the enterprise software market.
+SaaS vendors prove yearly that they can grow revenue and customer base through a subscription licensing model instead of the more traditional single-use license.